Topic-specific policies

 < Previous standard ^ Up a level ^ Next standard >

-ISO/IEC 27019:2017 — Information technology — Security techniques — Information security controls for the energy utility industry (second edition)
+2022 new ISO/IEC 27019:2024 — Information security, cybersecurity and privacy protection — Information security controls for the energy utility industry (second edition)

 Introduction

-This standard is intended to help organisations in “the energy industry” (excluding nuclear power) to interpret and apply ISO/IEC 27002 in order to secure their electronic process control systems - their Operational Technology as opposed to Information Technology.
+This standard is intended to help organisations in “the energy utility industry” (such as conventional/non-nuclear electricity generators) to interpret and apply ISO/IEC 27002 in order to secure their industrial process control systems i.e. their Operational Technology as opposed to Information Technology.

 Scope and purpose

-Information security management presents fundamentally the same risk management challenges in all contexts, but the real-time nature of process control systems and the safety and environmental criticality make some of the challenges particularly extreme for organisations in the energy industry.
-The standard therefore provides additional, more specific guidance on information security management than the generic advice provided by ISO/IEC 27002:2013, tailored to the specific context of process control systems used by the energy utility industry for controlling and monitoring the production or generation, transmission, storage and distribution of electric power, gas, oil and heat, and for the control of associated supporting processes.
-This includes:
+Information security management presents fundamentally the same risk management challenges in all contexts, but the real-time nature of process control systems plus their associated safety and environmental criticality make some aspects particularly challenging for energy utilities.
+The standard therefore provides additional, more specific guidance on information security controls than the generic advice provided by ISO/IEC 27002, tailored to the specific context of process control systems used by energy utilities for controlling and monitoring the production or generation, transmission, storage and distribution of electric power, gas, oil and heat, and for the control of associated supporting processes.

-Note: the scope of ISO/IEC 27019 explicitly excludes process control in nuclear facilities.
-See instead IEC 62645 “Nuclear power plants - Instrumentation and control systems - Requirements for security programmes for computer-based systems”.
+Note: given its unique risks, the scope of ISO/IEC 27019 explicitly excludes process control in nuclear facilities.
+See instead (for example) IEC 63096 “Nuclear power plants - Instrumentation, control and electrical power systems - Security controls”.

 Structure and content